-Police search for gunman after deadly Southwest Miami-Dade shooting
+Police charge 19-year-old with murder after triple shooting in Southwest Miami-Dade

 “There was a verbal dispute inside of the residence that escalated and led to shots fired,” said Det.
 Welch.

+“I don’t want no one to hurt you, but what you did, you got to go in, nephew,” Baker said.

-Anyone with information is urged to contact Miami-Dade Crime Stoppers at 305-471-TIPS.
+Anyone with information or who thinks they may know the suspect is urged to contact Miami-Dade Crime Stoppers at 305-471-TIPS.